Justine Thornton: Personal life

-Thornton is married to former Labour Party Leader Ed Miliband.
-They met in 2002 and live together at Dartmouth Park in North London.
-The couple were engaged in March 2010, and married at Langar Hall near Nottingham on 27 May 2011.
-They have two sons, born 2009 and 2010.
+Thornton is married to Ed Miliband, the Foreign Secretary, a Cabinet Minister and the former Leader of the Labour Party in Official Opposition.
+They met in 2002, and reside in the Dartmouth Park area of North London.
+The couple became engaged in March 2010, they married at Langar Hall near Nottingham on 27 May 2011, and have two sons, born 2009 and 2010.

-Thornton was a close friend of Frances Osborne, the wife of former Conservative Chancellor George Osborne, whom she met whilst studying for the Bar in London.
+Thornton became a close friend of Frances Osborne, the first wife of former Conservative Chancellor George Osborne, whom she met whilst studying for the Bar in London.